wazuh/wazuh-documentation/source/pci-dss/file-integrity-monitoring.rst

 File integrity monitoring
 =========================

-File integrity Monitoring (Syscheck) is performed by comparing the cryptographic checksum and other attributes of a known good file against the checksum and attributes of that file after it has been modified.
+File Integrity Monitoring (Syscheck) is performed by comparing the cryptographic checksum and other attributes of a known good file against the checksum and attributes of that file after it has been modified.

 First, the Wazuh agent scans the system at an interval you specify, and it sends the checksums of the monitored files and registry keys (for Windows systems) to the Wazuh server.
 Then, the server stores the checksums and looks for modifications by comparing the newly received checksums against the historical checksum values for those files and/or registry keys.
 An alert is sent if the checksum (or other file attribute) changes.
 Wazuh also supports near real-time file integrity checking where this is desired.